 “Guuuuaaah, Heather,” Tenny had managed.
 If I’d been more awake I think I would have died.

 Nobody had seen Kimberly since she’d retreated from the chaos, but Raine took the plunge and checked on her.
 I’d tagged along.
-We’d found her sitting knees-to-chest in the chair in Evelyn’s study, eyes red-rimmed with THC, reading a battered, dog-earned copy of The Mists of Avalon.
+We’d found her sitting knees-to-chest in the chair in Evelyn’s study, eyes red-rimmed with THC, reading a battered, dog-eared copy of The Mists of Avalon.
 We’d left her to it.

 The last we’d seen of Twil was from the far side of a massive ham sandwich she’d been constructing in the kitchen, casting suspicious glances at Zheng’s closed eyes and regular breathing.